Academy Highlights

 • Our largest percentage of graduates matriculate into a four-year university, two-year college, trade school or the military.
 A smaller percentage enters the workforce immediately after graduation.
 For them, our goal is to make sure that they receive some form of prior experience so that their first job becomes part of a career journey.

-There have been countless people who have created our unique and compassionate culture – the dedicated teachers and staff, our dedicated co-founder, Marshall Cohen, and our large family of supporters.
+There have been countless people who have created our unique culture and school home– the dedicated teachers and staff, our dedicated co-founder, Marshall Cohen, and our large family of supporters.
 To all of you, thank you!

 Sincerely,